Aging Challenges and Choices

 - Avoid cigarette smoking.

-- Have no more than one alcoholic beverage in a 24-hour period.
+- Have no more than one beverage with alcohol in a 24-hour period.

 - Exercise regularly with weight-bearing, maintaining the triad of weight-bearing, aerobic, and balance activities.